MatthN/MatthN.github.io/_posts/2024-03-02-Predicting-house-prices.markdown

 As expected the overall quality got a large positive coefficient.
 Do note that even though GarageArea gets a non-zero coefficient, GarageCars does not.
 This is because when dealing with highly correlated features, Lasso tends to select one and shrink the coefficients of the others to zero.

-We will use the RMSE evaluation metric, since this is the one that the Kaggle competition looks at.
+We will use the RMSE evaluation metric, since this is the one that the Kaggle competition from which we got the data set looks at.

 ```python
 from sklearn.metrics import root_mean_squared_error